softwarefactory-project/sf-docs/docs/operator/architecture.rst

 .. note::

-   Check the :ref:`nodepool documentation<nodepool-operator-runc>` to learn
+   Check the :ref:`nodepool documentation<nodepool-operator-k1s>` to learn
-   how to configure the hypervisor-runc role to enable container providers in Nodepool.
+   how to configure the hypervisor-k1s role to enable container providers in Nodepool.

 .. _architecture_extending: